sidm/laravel-subdivisions/README.md

     )

+## Configuration

+Start by publishing the configuration.
+The first variable is the table name, if the default name `subdivisions` is fine you should not modify it.

+The next two variables are very important:

+    'country_table_name' => 'countries',
+    'iso_3166_2_column_name' => 'iso_3166_2',

+If you only want subdivisions and do not have a countries table both of these values should be changed to null (i.e., '').
+If you are using the Webpatser/laravel-countries package the defaults should work fine.
+If you are using another package, or have rolled your own, the `country_table_name` should be set to the table name that holds your list of countries, and `iso_3166_2_column_name` should be set to the name of the column that contains the iso_3166_2 values for each country.

+    $ php artisan config:publish sidm/laravel-subdivisions

 ## Model

-You can start by publishing the configuration.
-This is an optional step, it contains the table name and does not need to be altered.
-If the default name `subdivisions` suits you, leave it.
-Otherwise run the following command

-    $ php artisan config:publish sidm/laravel-subdivisions

 Next generate the migration file: